Types Of Ticks In New Jersey

 There’s an arachnid on the move in backyards across New Jersey.
 It’s not the common house spider or even the black widow (although this venomous spider is found in the garden state).
 No, we’re talking about the small yet threatening tick.
 And really, when we say tick, we mean ticks; there are a few different types of ticks in New Jersey.

 More often referred to as deer ticks in New Jersey, this tick is prevalent across the Northeast and its name is almost synonymous with Lyme disease.
 It’s easy to understand why when you look at this map on the CDC’s website; you can’t even find New Jersey because it is covered with blue dots that represent cases of Lyme.
-What’s more, the Lyme disease data from the Centers For Disease Control and Prevention shows that only Pennsylvania had more confirmed cases of Lyme disease than New Jersey in 2018 (7920 vs. 2876).
+What’s more, the Lyme disease data from the Centers For Disease Control and Prevention shows that New Jersey had more confirmed cases of Lyme disease than any other state including Pennsylvania and New York in 2021.

 To reduce your exposure to deer ticks, stay away from tall grasses, bushes, and dense overgrowth.
 These pests are also often found near fences and along retaining walls.
 Deer ticks prefer shady, moist areas but can be picked up on manicured lawns so use caution when you’re hanging out in your backyard.